Select Department

 The first step in learning how to DJ is too decide what type of DJ you want to be;

-The Club DJ
+The Club DJs

-This DJ must know how to ramp the energy up and down, and maintain a balance between an active dance floor, and a busy bar.
+The club DJ must know how to ramp the energy up and down, and maintain a balance between an active dance floor, and a busy bar.

 The Performer (Turntablist)

-The Mobile DJ
+The Mobile DJs

 Often the entrepreneurial type, mobile DJs have a lot of things to keep track of.
 In some cases, they are solely responsible for the setup and teardown of equipment, planning the show, managing the crowd, and making any announcements.

-This kind of DJ often needs to be comfortable with taking requests (and sometimes even entire playlists), speaking into a microphone, and investing in sound equipment.
+This kind of mobile DJ often needs to be comfortable with taking requests (and sometimes even entire playlists), speaking into a microphone, and investing in sound equipment.

 The Radio DJ

-The concept of the DJ owes it’s origins to radio.
+The concept of the DJ owes its origins to radio.

 The radio DJ’s job varies greatly, from the person who announces the weather between songs to full-on music curation.